-The first two steps, if you haven’t already, are to 1. either fill out the questionaire form OR email me directly with any pertinent information you would like to share about your dream tiny house, and then 2. pick up the phone and give me a call.
+The first step, is to shoot us an email with any pertinent information you would like to share about your dream tiny house, and then 2. pick up the phone and give us a call.
 All this information can be found on the contact page.

 If, after the phone call, RMTH seems like the kind of company you would like to work with, we will sign one of three contracts depending on the situation and the waitlist.
 They are as follows:

 This is a brief letter stating your intent to hire us when the time is right.
 In periods of a long waitlist, such as summer, this is the way to secure a build slot come fall or winter.
 When we get about two months away from starting your build it will be time to sign a construction agreement and remit the full deposit so we can go ahead and nail down the design, order the trailer/other long lead time items, and start prepping for the build.
 There is a $1,200 non-refundable deposit that accompanies this letter.
-Enough to convey your commitment and cover my initial time, but not so much to bankrupt you should conditions change and you need to withdraw.
-Also, it is a huge inconvenience for us when customers back out their slot with 1 month to go and we are scrambling to fill it.
+Enough to convey your commitment and cover our initial time, but not so much to bankrupt you should conditions change and you need to withdraw.
+Also, it is an unbelievably huge inconvenience for us when customers back out of their slot with 1 month to go and we are scrambling to fill it.
 With this deposit, you will also receive some prelim custom drawings and a more detailed estimate.

 This contract is designed for people who know for sure they want to hire us to complete the design of their tiny house, but aren’t 100% sure they want us to build it.
 Some folks really want to build the house themselves but have some stuff to figure out to determine whether they will have the resources to do so.
 Should you decide to hire us for the build, a portion of the design fee is credited towards the build.